Feromond/hypixel-bazaar-api/README.md

 # hypixel-bazaar-api
 Uses hypixel-api to grab bazaar item product information in near-real-time and displays the data visually in the command line

+# I HAVE CREATED A WAY MORE USEFUL NEW VERSION HERE: https://github.com/Feromond/hypixel-bazaar-tui

 <!-- TABLE OF CONTENTS -->

   <summary>Table of Contents</summary>